-Events are a great way to celebrate the contributions and achievements of people with disability in your community.
+Events are a great way to observe IDPwD and start conversations about accessibility and inclusion in your community.
 Whether your event is big, small, in-person or online, you'll be helping us to break down barriers and ensure everyone feels valued and included.